awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 ## A2: Sub-requirements

-- We must update the cache identifier for [Hierarchy Keyring Branch Key Materials (Decryption) cache identifier](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/aws-kms/aws-kms-hierarchical-keyring.md#decryption-materials) to have a branch-key-digest=SHA512(branch-key-id) appended, instead of a branch-key-id, just like in the [Branch Key Materials (Encryption) cache identifier](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/aws-kms/aws-kms-hierarchical-keyring.md#encryption-materials) [[ref: Hierarchy Keyring Cache Identifier formula]](#hierarchy-keyring-cache-identifier-formula).
+- We must update the cache identifier for [Hierarchy Keyring Branch Key Materials (Decryption) cache identifier](https://github.com/awslabs/aws-encryption-sdk-specification/tree/ffb2b0cc6a956b2cec3a33be3c3672605b6907fb/framework/aws-kms/aws-kms-hierarchical-keyring.md#decryption-materials) to have a branch-key-digest=SHA512(branch-key-id) appended, instead of a branch-key-id, just like in the [Branch Key Materials (Encryption) cache identifier](https://github.com/awslabs/aws-encryption-sdk-specification/tree/ffb2b0cc6a956b2cec3a33be3c3672605b6907fb/framework/aws-kms/aws-kms-hierarchical-keyring.md#encryption-materials) [[ref: Hierarchy Keyring Cache Identifier formula]](#hierarchy-keyring-cache-identifier-formula).
-- Minor update to the spec: The branch-key-version (which is the UUID) in the [Hierarchy Keyring Branch Key Materials (Decryption) cache identifier](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/aws-kms/aws-kms-hierarchical-keyring.md#decryption-materials) is currently mentioned to be of size 36 bytes.
-However, the UUID is actually only 16 bytes of randomness.
-We get 36 bytes when we convert the 16 bytes of randomness in UUID to UTF8 encoding.
+- Minor update to the spec: The branch-key-version (which is the UUID) in the [Hierarchy Keyring Branch Key Materials (Decryption) cache identifier](https://github.com/awslabs/aws-encryption-sdk-specification/tree/ffb2b0cc6a956b2cec3a33be3c3672605b6907fb/framework/aws-kms/aws-kms-hierarchical-keyring.md#decryption-materials) is currently mentioned to be of size 36 bytes.
+However, the UUID is actually only 16 bytes.
+We get 36 bytes when we convert the 16 bytes in UUID to a UTF8 encoding.
 Therefore, the spec should mention that the branch-key-version has size 16 bytes [[ref: Hierarchy Keyring Cache Identifier formula]](#hierarchy-keyring-cache-identifier-formula).

 ## A3: Information about SHA384 and Length Extension Attacks